Devnarayan Ki Phad: Reading the Devnarayan Ki Par

 The color red dominates the Devnarayan Ki Par.
 Reading of the Par is started from the central figure of Shri Devnarayan.
 For the purpose of reading, the Par can be divided in three pars.
 Part A extends from the left to the central figure of Lord Devnarayan.
 Part B begins with the figure of Devnarayan and ends with the fourth-largest figure, Devnarayan's cousin Bhangi Ji.
 The rest is part C.

 The Par reading is initiated with prayers or aarati of Lord Devnarayan and other gods such as Ganesha.

 The figure of Lord Devnarayan is the largest in the Par.
 The central and largest figure of Lord Devnarayan is shown seated on Basag Nag (king of snakes) and the side view of Deoji has a sharp nose and prominent golden ornament.
-From the ear hangs a large golden ornament which most of the Gurjars still wear in Rajasthan.
+From the ear hangs a large golden ornament which most of the Brahmin still wear in Rajasthan.
 In one hand, there is a flower, while in the other, the Khanda (a sword).